GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    Because such records may have both leading numerical columns and a trailing string these functions needed to work with such a structure rather than either an array or string.
 #.
 The unused function GMT_Set_Columns needed to accept *direction* so it could be used for
-   either input or output.  it is rarely needed but some tools that must only read *N* numerical columns and treat anything beyond that as trailing text (even if numbers) must set the fixed input columns before reading.
+   either input or output.
+It is rarely needed but some tools that must only read *N* numerical columns and treat anything beyond that as trailing text (even if numbers) must set the fixed input columns before reading.
+We also added one more mode (GMT_COL_FIX_NO_TEXT) to enforce reading of a fixed number of numerical columns and skip any trailing text.
 #.
 The GMT_DATASET structure has gained a new (hidden) enum GMT_enum_read `type' which indicates what
    record types were read to produce this dataset (GMT_READ_DATA, GMT_READ_TEXT, GMT_READ_MIXED).
    We also changed the geometry from unsigned int to enum GMT_enum_geometry.